PhD in Biology

 Teaching Requirement

-The department requires a minimum of two semesters of teaching as part of the Doctor of Philosophy program.
-During the first semester of teaching, students are required to enroll in our first-year seminar course, GRS BI 697 A Bridge to Knowledge.
+The department requires a minimum of two terms of teaching as part of the Doctor of Philosophy program.
+During the first term of teaching, students are required to enroll in our first-year seminar course, CAS BI 697 A Bridge to Knowledge.
 The course provides guidance and training on pedagogy and other aspects of graduate school.

 MS for PhD Students (Two Options)

-Option two: A PhD student who has taken, but has not advanced to candidacy based on, the PhD qualifying examination may still receive a master’s degree.
-This student may receive a Coursework MS degree provided they have completed 32 credits of coursework (not including research credits).
+Option two: A PhD student who has taken the PhD qualifying examination but has not advanced to candidacy based on a failing grade on the examination may still receive a master’s degree.
+This student may receive a Coursework MS degree provided they have completed 32 units of coursework (not including research units).
 Alternatively, this student may receive a Scholarly Paper or Research Thesis MS degree if the written portion of the qualifying examination is adapted to ensure it is of sufficiently high quality for an MS degree and approved by a majority of the qualifying exam committee and the Director of Graduate Studies.